Mean-field behaviour of the random connection model on hyperbolic space: Introduction

 \subsection{Results}

-We first address the question of a ``non-trivial phase transition'': under which assumption do we know that there exists a critical density threshold such that there is no percolation below, and there is percolation above such threshold?
+We first address the question of a ``non-trivial phase transition'': under which assumptions do we know that there exists a critical density threshold such that there is no percolation below, and there is percolation above such threshold?
 To this end, we introduce two critical values:

-It is clear that always $\lambda_T\le \lambda_c$, because $\theta\left(\lambda\right)>0$ implies $\chi\left(\lambda\right)=\infty$.
+It is clear that $\lambda_T\le \lambda_c$ always, because $\theta\left(\lambda\right)>0$ implies $\chi\left(\lambda\right)=\infty$.
 Our first result is a non-triviality criterion for these critical values: \begin{restatable}{prop}{NonTrivialThresholds} Let $d\geq 2$ and consider a RCM on $\HypDim$.
 Then $\lambda_T,\lambda_c<\infty$ if and only if $\int_\HypDim\connf(\orig,x)\dd x >0$, and $\lambda_T,\lambda_c>0$ if and only if $\int_\HypDim\connf(\orig,x)\dd x <\infty$. \end{restatable}

 The behaviour at (and near) the critical intensity $\lambda_c$ (resp.\ $\lambda_T$) is best described through the notion of critical exponents.
-This is standard in the percolation literature; see e.g.\ \cite{AizNew84,BarAiz91,Ngu87} as well as \cite[Section 1.2]{HeyHof17} for a mathematical overview and \cite{hughes1996random} for physics references.
+This goes back a long way, see e.g.\ \cite{AizNew84,BarAiz91,Ngu87}, and \cite{hughes1996random} for physics references.
+In high-dimensional Euclidean space, the values of these critical exponents agree with the corresponding exponents for branching random walk resp.\ branching jump processes, cf.\ \cite[Section 1.2]{HeyHof17}.
+Geodesic lines in hyperbolic space separate quickly, and we thus expect the same mean-field values for the critical exponents.
 The main critical exponents relevant for us are the following:

 The existence of these limits is not a priori clear, and part of the hypothesis (though one might use limit superior instead for definiteness).
 Also the fact that $\Delta$ is independent of $n$ in \eqref{eqn:defDelta} is an implicit claim.
 Our main result is that, for the RCM on $\HypTwo$ and $\HypThree$, these critical exponents exist (in a fairly strong sense) and take on their mean-field values: